rjamag/coding-challenge/README.md

 ### 5. Build the app

-To optimize code, you can run (the command needs to be run in a new terminal tab/window inside the root directory `coding-challenge`):
+To create a production build, use the following command (the command needs to be run in a new terminal tab/window inside the root directory `coding-challenge`):

 ```sh
 yarn build